Library Services for the Deaf and Hard-of-Hearing

 A reference collection of books and DVDs on deaf culture, hearing loss, and American Sign Language, with circulating copies for checkout in the DC Public Library collection.

-- The Library Services for the Deaf & Hard of Hearing is located on the second floor, room 215 in the Martin Luther King Jr. Memorial Library.
+Library Services for the Deaf Community is located on the second floor, room 215 in the Martin Luther King Jr. Memorial Library.

 Adaptive Services Homepage